Quarterly Product Reviews: A Practical Guide to Driving Growth

 Use a Scorecard to Evaluate Existing Products & Feature Usage

 An effective way to evaluate the performance of your products or features is to create a scorecard.
-This tool helps you consistently measure and assess performance using the same key metrics, giving you an accurate and objective view of each product or feature's performance.
+This tool helps you to consistently measure and assess performance using the same key metrics, giving you an accurate and objective view of how each product or feature is performing.
 By regularly reviewing this scorecard, you can make informed decisions about where to allocate resources and prioritize development, ensuring that your product portfolio aligns with your overall business goals.

-As part of their Spark Productize PathwayTM Program, we helped Culture Partners to build a product scorecard for portfolio reviews.
+We helped Culture Partners build a product scorecard for portfolio reviews.
 Culture Partners, formerly Partners in Leadership, helps thousands of top organizations realize their potential by harnessing the power of culture.
-To pursue a productization strategy, they needed to align their Product and Delivery teams around a shared product vision and standardized approach.
+In order to pursue a productization strategy, they needed to align their Product and Delivery teams around a shared product vision and standardized approach.
 As a result of the program, the Culture Partners team aligned on objective criteria for evaluating and prioritizing new ideas, using a quarterly process to review portfolio performance, allocate resources, and adjust roadmaps.

 Here’s an example of a scorecard that compares two products using the same key metrics.